veracity/veracity-documentation/common/markdown/create-veracity-app/create-veracity-app.md

 ```

-Now, go to your browser of choice, and visit [https://localhost:3000](https://localhost:3000), and check out your app.
+Now, go to your browser of choice, visit [https://localhost:3000](https://localhost:3000), and check out your app.

 ### .NET application
 The usage of the Veracity generator is given in the following way: